d2l-ai/d2l-en/chapter_appendix_math/info-theory.md

 Without loss of generality, assume that any review is of the similar length and at the same price.
 Therefore, each review possesses the same amount of information per dollar.
 Limited by budget, you can only choose one vendor to partner with.
 Intuitively, the more balanced the polarity is in a dataset, the more comprehensive feedback we can obtain.
 Therefore, vendor $C$ may be the best one to coorperate with.
 But can we make the decision by more convincible math?
 Information theory can reveal the mask.

 Let us compute the entropy of each dataset.
-The entropy of movie reviews from vendor $A$'s dataset is:
+The entropy of movie reviews from vendor $A$'s dataset is
 $$H(A) = - E_{x \sim P_{A}} [\log p_{A}(x)] = - \Big[\frac{1}{6} \times \log \Big(\frac{1}{6} \Big) +\frac{5}{6} \times \log \Big(\frac{5}{6} \Big) \Big] = 0.1957.$$

-For vendor $B$'s dataset, the entropy is:
+For vendor $B$'s dataset, the entropy is
 $$H(B) = - E_{x \sim P_{B}} [\log p_{B}(x)] = - \Big[\frac{1}{3} \times \log \Big (\frac{1}{3} \Big) +\frac{2}{3} \times \log \Big(\frac{2}{3} \Big) \Big] = 0.2764.$$

-And for vendor $C$'s dataset:
+And for vendor $C$'s dataset
 $$H(C) = - E_{x \sim P_{C}} [\log p_{C}(x)] = - \Big[\frac{1}{2} \times \log \Big(\frac{1}{2} \Big) +\frac{1}{2} \times \log \Big(\frac{1}{2} \Big) \Big] = 0.3010.$$

 As a result, the vendor $C$ has the largest polarity entropy of movie reviews, and hence it may be more comprehensive to be analyzed.